Working from Home, Business Email and Discipline

 Consider acquiring a copy of my Business Email & Technology Etiquette eBook.
 It’s only $4.95, and all revenue goes to the expenses to keep this site up and running.

 Why not become the epitome of professional business communications when it is essential to your job performance?
+Email to impress.

 Keeping Focused

 By keeping a schedule, setting goals, and designating your “space,” you set yourself up for success.
-Then be flexible as you determine what will work best for you and your employer.
+Then, be flexible as you determine what will work best for you and your employer.